Generalized Planning in PDDL Domains with Pretrained Large Language Models: Experiments and Results

 \textbf{GPT-3.5 vs. GPT-4.} Examining the results for GPT-3.5, we see that it performs much worse than GPT-4.
 This is consistent with other reports~\cite{openai2023gpt4,bubeck2023sparks} that GPT-4 is far superior on reasoning and coding tasks.
 Qualitatively, the programs proposed by GPT-3.5 are flawed in myriad ways and do not usually appear ``close''.
 They also do not seem to improve with automated debugging.

-\textbf{Data efficiency.} Figure~\ref{fig:num_training_tasks} shows the number of training tasks \emph{used} in successful trials.
+\textbf{Data efficiency.} In the appendix, we analyze the number of training tasks \emph{used} in each successful trial.
 A training task is used if it appeared in the prompt and/or triggered feedback during automated debugging.
 Since two training tasks are always used in the prompt, the minimum used is two.
 Interestingly, in the vast majority of cases, only those two training tasks are used.
 During automated debugging, these two prompting tasks are always checked first, and most of the time, they are sufficient to identify issues.
 In a small number of cases, a third task is also used during automated debugging.
 This result speaks to the strong few-shot learning capabilities of GPT-4.
 We expect that in many cases, even one training task would suffice, although we did witness a drop in performance in preliminary experiments with one task.